Skip to main content

 • pests requiring additional measures that we may have missed

-• the measures we're proposing
+• the measures we were proposing

 • the feasibility of importing under the proposed requirements